Medium spiny neuron: Dorsal striatal MSNs

-The dorsal striatum, which includes the caudate nucleus and putamen, is primarily composed of medium spiny neurons (MSNs) that play a central role in motor control, action selection, and habit formation.

-These neurons integrate excitatory glutamatergic inputs from the cerebral cortex with dopaminergic signals from the substantia nigra pars compacta, which collectively regulate the balance between the direct and indirect pathways.

-Activity in the dorsal striatal MSNs is essential for the consolidation of habitual behaviors and motor skill learning.

 Direct pathway

 Anatomy

 The direct pathway within the basal ganglia receives excitatory input from the cortex, thalamus, and other brain regions.
 In the direct pathway, medium spiny neurons project to the internal division of the globus pallidus (GPi) or the substantia nigra pars reticula (SNpr or SNr).
 These nuclei project to the deep layer of the superior colliculus and control fast eye movements (saccades), and also project to the ventral thalamus, which in turn projects to upper motor neurons in the primary motor cortex (precentral gyrus).
 The SNr and GPi outputs are both tonically active inhibitory nuclei and are thus constantly inhibiting the thalamus (and thus motor cortex).
 However, transient activity in (inhibitory) direct pathway medium spiny neurons ultimately disinhibits thalamus projections to the motor cortex and enables movement.

 Indirect pathway

 Anatomy

 The indirect pathway also receives excitatory input from various brain regions.
 Indirect pathway medium spiny neurons project to the external segment of the globus pallidus (GPe).
 Like the GPi, the GPe is a tonically active inhibitory nucleus.
 The GPe projects to the excitatory subthalamic nucleus (STN), which in turn projects to the GPi and SNr.
 When the indirect pathway is not activated, activity in the STN is suppressed by the GPe, which translates to decreased SNr/GPi activity downstream and thus increased thalamic and motor cortex neuron activity.
 When indirect pathway neurons fire, GPe neurons are inhibited, which disinhibits the STN.
 The STN then excites SNr/GPi neurons, suppressing thalamus/motor cortex activity.